zulip/zulip/templates/zerver/help/view-and-edit-your-message-drafts.md

 retype a message.
 Zulip's [Drafts](/#drafts) UI allows you to retrieve, edit, and eventually send these drafts.

+!!! warn ""
+    **Note:** Drafts are stored in your client, not on the server.
+For example, drafts you create on the web application will not be accessible from the mobile app, and vice versa.

 ## View your drafts

 To view a list of all your currently saved drafts, you can open the